cea-hpc/modules/doc/source/module.rst

  disabled these modulefiles and directories contained in matching directories are excluded.

- **avail** sub-command in depth mode enablement is defined in the following order of preference: :option:`--indepth`/:option:`--no-indepth` command line switches, then :envvar:`MODULES_AVAIL_INDEPTH` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
+ :subcmd:`avail` sub-command in depth mode enablement is defined in the following order of preference: :option:`--indepth`/:option:`--no-indepth` command line switches, then :envvar:`MODULES_AVAIL_INDEPTH` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
 Which means :envvar:`MODULES_AVAIL_INDEPTH`